qut-dmrc/encrypt_all_the_things/README.md

 #### Printing

-Use url: http://localhost:1948/presentation.md?print-pdf#/ - page looks very messy but prints properly.

-To include speakers notes in PDF add
-`"showNotes": "separate-page"` to `reveal.json` (needs comma after existing item)
+Use url: http://localhost:8000/print-pdf#/ and print via the dialog in your web browser.